exAphex/asena/README.md

 ### 4. Activate System
 Activate the system.
 A communication user will be provided.
 Use this user for basic auth to communicate with Asena.
 Also a URL for the SCIM communication will be provided.

-## Scripting
-Using the scripting engine, you can create complex tranformation rules in a simple manner.
-Scripts always take "param" as the current value of the attribute.
-The return value will then be written to the remote system.

-### Example